ember-learn/deprecation-app/content/ember-data/v3/default-serializer.md

     export default class UserSerializer extends JSONApiSerializer { /*custom code*/ };
 ```

-Defining a serializer for the entire application will clear the second deprecation, and can clear both deprecations if the app doesn't require any type-specific serialization.
-To do this, create an `app/serializers/application.js` with the following:
+Defining a serializer for the entire application can be done by adding the file `app/serializers/application.js` with the following:

 ```js
     export { JSONAPISerializer } from '@ember-data/serializers';